adrianmg/adrianmg.github.io/_posts/2023-09-14-the-scale-of-companies.md

 The scale pushes us to generate intermediate layers of tech, processes, middle management, and other fat, distracting us from creating better products.

 Simply downsizing and flattening organizations isn't the answer.
-Companies need to reduce commitments and laser-focus on true value delivery.
+Companies need to reduce commitments and laser-focus on genuine value delivery.

 Most of these problems have been auto-infringed.
 It's puzzling to see hyper-growth startups sprinting into the scale issue as soon as they raise some money.
 Rather than benefiting from focus and competitive advantage, they jump right into the fire with the rest of the companies.